 ‘Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.’
 (National Curriculum 2014)

-- Planning: Our curriculum is coherently planned and lessons follow the small steps outlined by the White Rose Maths Hub and progression within each area of calculation follows the programme of study outlined in the 2014 National Curriculum.
-A Concrete, Pictorial and Abstract approach is applied to lessons, supporting children through their understanding of mathematical processes.
+Planning: The curriculum is coherently planned and sequenced.
+A Concrete, Pictorial and Abstract approach is applied to lessons, supporting children to develop their understanding of mathematical processes.
 The teaching of Maths takes into account the entire class through rigorous planning and assessment.
-Revise and Review consolidation lessons are also used to revisit previous learning and ensure Maths skills are embedded.
+Retrieval activities are also used to revisit previous learning and ensure Maths skills are embedded.

-- Fundamental maths skills are taught daily: Daily, key mathematical skills are recapped to support fluency in place value, the four operations and fractions.
+Fundamental maths skills are taught daily: key mathematical skills are recapped to support fluency in place value, the four operations and fractions.